cgraamans/sockey/README.md

 To get Sockey to work _you will need a client application and a server application_.
 The client application can be served to the user in the form of an app (Web-browser page, iOS or Android or Windows-Phone).
 The server application can run on any linux-box utilizing apache2 (or other webservers - though I wouldn't know how - yet) and nodejs.

-A sample client webpage is included.
+A sample client webpage is included, though, if you're looking for something a little more structured I recommend __[angular-bootey](http://github.com/cgraamans/angular-bootey)__.

 ### Sockey includes...